Accounting Major & Concentration Requirements

 Description

-Accounting topics not covered in other courses to enhance the accounting major.
+Accounting topics not covered in other courses to enhance the accounting major and concentration.

 Prerequisites